-Once you’ve established how you feel, talk to your partner and collaborate to agree on digital dating terms.
-There may be some negotiation or compromising as you figure out an arrangement that works for you both, but remember that you always have the right to say no to something that doesn’t feel right or gives up control over your own decision making.
+Once you’ve established how you feel, talk to your partner and collaborate to agree on digital dating terms. here may be some negotiation or compromise as you figure out an arrangement that works for you both.
+However, remember you always have the right to say no to something that doesn’t feel right or give up control over your own decision making.

 Your digital boundaries can change as your relationship evolves.

 Just because you felt comfortable with something at the beginning of a relationship doesn’t mean you’re bound by it forever.
 The opposite can also be true: there may be something that you weren’t okay with at the beginning of your relationship that you eventually become comfortable with.

 Both you and your partner should feel able to openly discuss your changing needs and wants.
 Just remember that changes to the terms should be made together with mutual respect.

 As you think about the terms of your digital relationship, consider the following and learn more about online safety: